locals’ point of view

 Tableside Treasures

 Tableside service, once synonymous with tuxedoed waiters and flaming crèpes suzette, has moved to our modern day with a flair no longer confined to glitzy establishments.
 Here in Scottsdale, you’ll find entertaining preparations offered in a variety of settings for tableside experiences.
-Observing the skill with which your dish is prepared seems to make a meal all the more special, so the next time you dine out, opt for dinner and a show.
+Observing the skill with which your dish is prepared seems to make a meal all the more special, so the next time you dine out, opt for dinner and a show at one of these Scottsdale tableside cooking restaurants.

 J&G Steakhouse